YYSunshine0912/mycroft-client-setup/README.md

 ## About
-After run the python codes, it can make Mycroft-core connect the personal selene server.
+The python codes to make Mycroft-core connect to the personal selene server.